 “This requirement made it difficult for the ATO to act in cases where the financial benefits were indirect or non-monetary,” it said.

-The amendments significantly lower the bar for what needs to be proven, making it easier for the Commissioner to act against those promoting illegal schemes, including illegal early release schemes targeting superannuation.
+The amendments significantly lower the bar for what needs to be proven, making it easier for the Commissioner of Taxation to act against those promoting illegal schemes, including illegal early release schemes targeting superannuation.

-Given these provisions only received Royal Assent on 31 May 2024, Burgess said there has been insufficient time to review and assess their efficacy or deficiency.
+Given these provisions only received royal assent on 31 May 2024, Burgess said there was insufficient time to review and assess their efficacy or deficiency.

-“The existing legislation makes it clear that providing advice alone doesn’t result in a party being classed as a promoter,” he said.
+“The existing legislation makes it clear that providing advice alone doesn’t result in a party being classed as a promoter.”

 “However, the line between giving advice and promoting a scheme appears to be getting thinner.
 This in turn is presenting challenges, risks and exposure for professionals who seek to provide legitimate advice to clients, the vast majority of whom seek to do the right thing.”

-The SMSF Association has recommended that before any further legislative amendments are considered, that a broader review is first undertaken.
+The SMSF Association has recommended that a broader review is first undertaken before further legislative amendments are considered.

 “Only once a case for change can be clearly articulated and evidenced, should further amendments be considered,” it said.